themarshallproject/hall-of-justice/README.md

-# hall-of-justice
+# Hall of Justice

-Working with criminal justice data.
+[Hall of Justice](http://hallofjustice.sunlightfoundation.com/) is a Sunlight Foundation Project working with criminal justice data.
+[Hall of Justice was on Heroku while in development](http://hall-of-justice.herokuapp.com/)

 ## Setup